-Bluetooth & WLAN Combo Module
+Bluetooth Combo Module

-If your purchase option includes the Combination Wireless LAN & Bluetooth module (either Intel®, Qualcomm Atheros or 3rd Party module) then install the driver as instructed on the following pages.
+If your purchase option includes the Combination Wireless LAN & Bluetooth module (either Intel® or 3rd Party) then install the driver as instructed overleaf.

 Make sure that the module is on (i.e. the system is not in Airplane Mode) before installing the driver.